Infinity mirror: Description

-Alternatively, this effect can also be seen when an observer stands between two parallel fully reflective mirrors, as in some dressing rooms, some elevators, or a house of mirrors.
+Alternatively, this effect can also be seen when an observer stands between two parallel fully reflective mirrors, as in various dressing rooms, some elevators, or a house of mirrors.
 A weaker version of this effect can be seen by standing between any two parallel reflective surfaces, such as the glass walls of a small entry lobby into some buildings.
 The partially-reflective glass produces this sensation, diluted by the visual noise of the views through the glass into the surrounding environment.

 Explanation of effect

 The 3D illusion mirror effect is produced whenever there are two parallel reflective surfaces which can bounce a beam of light back and forth an indefinite (theoretically infinite) number of times.
 The reflections appear to recede into the distance because the light actually is traversing the distance it appears to be traveling.
+The reflections may also appear to dim in the distance because the mirrors absorb some of the light and do not reflect all of it.

 For example, in a two-centimeter-thick infinity mirror, with the light sources halfway between, light from the source initially travels one centimeter.
 The first reflection travels one centimeter to the rear mirror and then two centimeters to, and through the front mirror, a total of three centimeters.
 The second reflection travels two centimeters from front mirror to back mirror, and again two centimeters from the back mirror to, and through the front mirror, totaling four centimeters, plus the first reflection (three centimeters) making the second reflection seven centimeters away from the front mirror.
 Each successive reflection adds four more centimeters to the total (the third reflection appears 11 centimeters deep, fourth 15 centimeters, and so on).

 Each additional reflection adds length to the path the light must travel before exiting the mirror and reaching the viewer.
-Each reflection of the light reduces the brightness of the image, which also fades into the distance.
+Reflection of the light also reduces the brightness of the image due to impurities in the glass.
+For example, most mirrors use glass with small amounts of iron oxide impurities, giving the reflection a slightly dim green tinge.
+Across multiple reflections, the brightness reduces further and further, and is tinted more and more green.
+However, mirrors used for infinity mirrors are ideally front silvered and these suffer from lower losses as the light does not travel through glass except when it finally escapes.